taosdata/driver-go/README.md

 ## Remind

-`github.com/taosdata/driver-go/v2` Complete refactoring of the v1 version and separate the built-in database operation interface `database/sql/driver` to the directory `taosSql` put other advanced functions such as subscription and stmt in the directory `af`.
+`github.com/taosdata/driver-go/v2`  is completely refactoring based on the v1 version.
+It also separates the built-in database operation interface `database/sql/driver` into the directory `taosSql` and put other advanced functions such as subscription and stmt in the directory `af`.

 ## Install